Geodan/pg2b3dm/README.md

 ## Attributes

 With the -a attributecolumns parameter multiple columns with attributes can be specified.
-The attribute information is stored in the b3dm batch table of in the glTF
+The attribute information is stored in the b3dm batch table or in the glTF
 (using EXT_Structural_Metadata extension).

-.
-Multiple columns must be comma separated:
+Multiple columns must be comma separated (without spaces):

 Sample:  --attributescolumns col1,col2